-- Residential Facilities: Ground maintenance workers are required to water, prune, and weed plants that provide privacy, shade, and visual appeal, as well as making sure accessibility to and from facilities is always open and safe.
+- Residential Facilities: Ground maintenance workers water, prune, and weed plants that provide privacy, shade, and visual appeal, as well as making sure accessibility to and from facilities is always open and safe.

-- Commercial Properties: Shopping centers and malls need grounds maintenance to retain their aesthetic value and to ensure the safety of visitors and occupants.
+- Commercial Properties: Shopping centers, malls, and office complexes need landscape maintenance to retain their aesthetic value and to ensure the safety of visitors and occupants.

-- Sports Facilities: Grounds maintenance help keep turfs safe for athletes.
-Poorly maintained playing fields can lead to slips, falls, and injuries such as grass burns.
+- Sports Facilities: Grounds maintenance keeps turfs safe for athletes.
+Poorly maintained athletic fields can lead to slips, falls, and injuries such as grass burns.

 - Learning Institutions: Schools rely on grounds maintenance–such as snow removal from walkways–to ensure the safety of students, faculty, and visitors.
 In some institutions, horticulture students partake in beautifying campuses as part of their coursework.

-Other facilities that commonly rely on grounds maintenance include cemeteries and golf courses.
+Other facilities that commonly rely on grounds maintenance include commercial parking lots, cemeteries, and golf courses.
 Maintenance workers who work on golf courses are referred to as greenskeepers.
 Groundskeepers are often members of facilities management teams and departments.

 Ground Maintenance Certifications and Training

 Besides pesticide handlers, most grounds maintenance roles require no formal training or licensing.
-However, there are certifications available to help grounds maintenance workers enhance their skills and advance their careers.
+However, certifications and training are available to help grounds maintenance workers enhance their grounds maintenance job skills and advance their careers.

-● Certified Grounds Technician: This certification includes both coursework and exams.
-The program is available to workers with a minimum of two years experience in grounds maintenance, a high school diploma (or GED), and verification of employment.
+- Certified Grounds Technician (CGT): This certification includes both coursework and exams.
+The program is available to grounds workers with a minimum of two years of experience in grounds maintenance, a high school diploma (or GED), and verification of employment.

-● Certified Grounds Manager: This is an exam-based certification, without coursework, available to workers with one of the following: a minimum of eight years experience in grounds maintenance, a bachelor’s of science in a recognized greenfield industry, or a two-year degree from a college or university plus six years relevant work experience.
+- Certified Grounds Manager (CGM: This is an exam-based certification, without coursework, available to workers with one of the following: a minimum of eight years experience in grounds maintenance, a bachelor’s of science in a recognized greenfield industry, or a two-year degree from a college or university plus six years relevant work experience.

-Additionally, several other independent organizations and colleges now provide grounds maintenance training opportunities.
-Penn State University even has a renowned turf science degree program.
+Additionally, several other independent organizations and colleges provide grounds maintenance training opportunities.
+Penn State University has a well-known turf science degree program.
 The school’s alumni can be found working in leadership roles at top golf courses, stadiums, and landscape companies around the world.